 It is common to have concerns about issues such as:

-- Whether you are entitled to spousal maintenance.
-This depends principally on the recipient’s needs, own income and ability to earn income.
+Whether you are entitled to spousal maintenance.
+This depends principally on the recipient’s needs, own income and ability to earn income as well as what the payer can afford to pay.

 Call Woolley & Co, family law solicitors on 0800 321 3832 for advice on reaching a divorce financial settlement, or complete our online form.